svapnil/iso20022.js/README.md

-## About
+## About ISO20022

-The mission of this NPM package is to make it easy to create and manage extensible XML functions.

 ISO20022 is the standard format for financial transactions.
-This library aims to build a standard interface to create these files, following Typescript conventions.
+This library aims to build a powerful yet simple API to create these files, following Typescript conventions.

 You might want to use this package if you need to create these types of files.